 - You were the teacher’s pet.
 Your listening and participation skills often marked you as the teacher’s favorite.
 This isn’t a role you sought out, it simply evolved naturally for you.

-- You didn’t belong to one clique - you were liked by everyone.
-Perhaps one of the most critical skills successful facilities managers must possess is interpersonal skills.
+- You didn’t belong to one clique – you were liked by everyone.
+Perhaps one of the most critical facilities manager skills is interpersonal skills.
 While everyone else in school limited themselves to just one group of friends, you were a part of them all.
 You found the good in each individual and recognized there was something valuable to be learned from everyone.

 - You focused more on the building’s architecture than the actual game.
 How many times did you come home from a football game unable to tell your parents who won or what the score was?
 Who cares who ran down the field with the ball the most and who tackled who the hardest?
 You were too busy analyzing the building and wondering what was going on behind the scenes.